TanmoySG/wunderDB/documentation/README.md

 wdbctl start -o -p 8081
 ```

+## API Documentation

+Refer to [API Documentation](https://documenter.getpostman.com/view/15618820/2s93mBxKBq) for more details on the wunderDb API, examples, known errors, and API responses.
+The Postman Collection JSON, can be downloaded from the API Doc page and can be loaded onto Postman for ease of use.

 ### Configuration

 Some of the configurations that wunderDb uses are listed below.
 These configs can be set up using environemt variable or wdbctl flags.